Chitrangada loves to share traditional Indian recipes. Sometimes, it's okay not to worry about calories.

 - Let the mixture become slightly cool but not fully cool.
 When the mixture is still warm, add the powdered sugar and green cardamom powder.

 - The sugar will melt in the warm mixture, and you can shape the balls/laddoos in your palms.
 You have to take small portions and press them inside your palm until they form a definite and firm round shape.

 - Make the rest of the balls/laddoos.

 Laddoo: The Popular Indian Sweet for All Occasions

 The recipe mentioned here is a popular Indian sweet, suitable for almost every festival, wedding, celebration, or even no special occasion at all.
-Whenever it is a celebration time or a happy occasion, there have to be laddoos.
+Whenever it is a celebration time or a happy occasion, there has to be laddoos.

 Laddoos in India are made with a variety of ingredients, but the most popular one is besan laddoo.
 Besan is raw gram flour, or chickpea flour, which is quite easily available in any grocery shop in India.
 In case it’s not available, one can grind the split black gram in the food processor.

 Semolina is called suji or rawa in India and is added for slight crunchiness in the sweet.
 This sweet is usually made with pure ghee (clarified butter), but one can make it with whichever cooking oil is available.

 - Laddoos can be made with wheat flour, grated coconut powder, or other cereal flours as well.

 - Motichoor laddoos are equally popular for weddings and festivals.
 The process of making it is entirely different, though the ingredients remain the same as in besan laddoo.
 Don’t miss the videos of how to make both varieties (above and below).

 - There is also a variety made with roughly chopped dry fruits, such as almonds, raisins, walnuts, and others.
 This variety is considered to be especially healthy and nutritious for nursing mothers.